Author: Hans Rosling, Ola Rosling, Anna Rosling Ronnlund

 Firstly, I am skeptical about the books that talk about numbers or represent any data.
 There’s always this feeling that these kinds of books convey a single side of the story and present the numbers in a way to prove a point while making obscure other facts and figures that are counter-intuitive to that data.

 Cynicism alert: Secondly, Hans Rosling was the person who had had all those experiences and done all those researches.
-However, the book got published a year after his demise and was completed by his son and son’s wife (Perhaps, it was co-authored by them).
+However, the book got published a year after his demise and was completed by his son and son’s wife (Perhaps, you can say they were the co-authors).
 In cases like these, I am scared of how much the original views of the primary author stay because it’s his views that I value in the first place.
 The thought that the co-authors published the book to earn a fortune is not far-fetched.

 Anyway, I noticed this book in the store.
 Very quickly, I read through the reviews and synopsis and decided to make it my friend.
 With a mist of doubts still pervasive in my mind, I began reading Factfulness, hoping the creator of Microsoft will not disappoint me with his positive reviews about the book.